| WELDING

 symbol is a black flag that points toward the tail of the

-It is sometimes necessary to specify a certain welding
+welding symbol.
+Specifying Additional Information It is sometimes necessary to specify a certain welding

 process, a type of electrode, or some type of reference